wise-introvert/imageboard/docs/engines/4chan.md

 ```

 `4chan.org` uses [MathJAX](https://en.wikipedia.org/wiki/MathJax) library for displaying the equations.
 MathJAX uses its own "mathematical" font for displaying math.

+### Archive

+On [some](https://github.com/4chan/4chan-API/blob/master/pages/Boards.md) boards, when a thread is pushed off the last page of the board, it doesn't get immediately erased, and instead becomes "archived" for some time.
+The [official 4chan docs](https://github.com/4chan/4chan-API/blob/master/pages/Archive.md) don't go into specifics on what the exact time interval is, so I assume the time be 3 days, and the maximum number of currently archived threads be `3000` (the older ones get erased by the newer ones in case of an overflow).

+Archived threads are closed to new posts.
+They have `archived` flag set to `1`.

 ### Auto-refresh